LeastAuthority/leastauthority.com/content/Tahoe-LAFS-on-S3.rst

   Tahoe-LAFS.org_.

   The Tahoe-LAFS project comes with complete source code, including client and server.
-If you use the *LAFS-on-S3* service then you need to run only the Tahoe-LAFS client software—we provide the cloud.
-However, the *LAFS-on-S3* service is completely open and transparent so that you always have the option to migrate your data from *LAFS-on-S3* to your own private Tahoe-LAFS cloud.
+If you use the *Tahoe-LAFS-on-S3* service then you need to run only the Tahoe-LAFS client software—we provide the cloud.
+However, the *Tahoe-LAFS-on-S3* service is completely open and transparent so that you always have the option to migrate your data to another service provider or to your own private Tahoe-LAFS cloud.

 **What is it good for?**